Why you should soak beans and legumes

 Should you soak beans before cooking them?

-Soaking beans prior to cooking helps them to cook through better, reducing cooking time to around half.
+Soaking beans prior to cooking is important because it helps them to cook through better, reducing cooking time to around half.

-As well as this added benefit, soaking beans also help to clean them more thoroughly, as beans can’t be cleaned prior to packing for fear of mould developing.
+As well as this added benefit, soaking beans also help to clean them more thoroughly, as beans can’t be cleaned prior to packing for fear of mould development.

 You should as a rule of thumb aim for generally 4-12 hours when soaking beans, legumes and lentils.
 Although I’d personally prefer to aim for the 8-12 hour mark.